 Remember, at the end of the day, your client is paying you for RESULTS.
 They’re not paying you to be a creative genius; they’re paying you to bring them a big ROI.

-If you have a structure that works (like RMBC and my Sales Letter Outline, for example), then use that structure every single time and don’t feel weird about it because if something’s not broken, don’t fix it.
+If you have a structure that works (like RMBC and my Sales Letter Outline, for example), then use that structure every single time and don’t feel weird about it.
+If something’s not broken, don’t fix it.

-Like I said, while this advice sounds simple, even very experienced copywriters have trouble following it, and I’m not sure if the reason why has to do with ego or maybe self-worth because people think “the client is paying me all of this money, so if I don’t spend a ton of time on the project, then I’ve ripped them off!”
+While this advice sounds simple, even very experienced copywriters have trouble following it.
+I’m not sure if the reason why has to do with ego or maybe self-worth because people think, “the client is paying me all of this money, so if I don’t spend a ton of time on the project, then I’ve ripped them off!”

 That’s such a false belief because, again, the only thing the client is ultimately paying you for is results.